BlinkTagInc/node-gtfs/docs/schema-manifest.md

 are also projected as `gtfsJoins`.
 References to fields inside structured source files, such as GeoJSON feature IDs, remain in the manifest but are omitted from SQL joins.
 The same entry point exports the table-definition API and inferred `GtfsRow`, `GtfsStoredRow`, `GtfsInsert`, `GtfsQuery`, and `GtfsDatabase` types.
+Named public rows such as `Agency`, `VehiclePosition`, and `Device` are aliases of their corresponding `GtfsDatabase` rows rather than separately maintained interfaces.
 The root package exports these too.

+The exported `gtfsNamespaces` tuple defines the canonical namespace order.
+Explicit table lists use those exact namespace identifiers and sort tables by database table name within each namespace.
+The runtime registry and manifest apply the same ordering.

 ## Design decisions